 Persons seeking to resolve problems or complaints should first contact their instructor.
 Unresolved complaints should be made to the Academic Dean.
 Students who feel that the complaint has not been adequately addressed should contact the College President.
 Written responses will be given to the student within seven working days.
-If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255 or at <a href="mailto:students-number-students-numb
+If the problem remains unresolved, students may contact the Student Help Line at (800) 874-0255 or at students may contact the Student Help Line at (800)

-Schools accredited by the Accrediting Council for Independent Colleges and Schools must have a procedure and operational plan for handling student complaints.
-If a student feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council.
+If a student feels that the College has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools.
 Please direct all inquiries to:

-Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002-4241 (202) 336-6780 Students may also file a complaint with the Colorado Department of Education, Private Occupational Schools Board, by writing to the Board within two (2) years of attending the College.
+Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002-4241 (202) 336-6780

+Students may also file a complaint with the Colorado Department of Education, Private Occupational Schools Board, by writing to the Board within two (2) years of attending the College.
 The address is as follows: